Skip to main content

 "This floor plan is too big" notification

-Note that attendees will not see this message because they access the floor plan directly, not from the Designer .
+Note that attendees will not see this message because they access the floor plan view directly, not from the Designer.

 A heavy floor plan may load slowly for some users and be less responsive than a regular one.
 In this article, we'll provide some tips on how to reduce the size of your floor plan and improve the loading speed.

-In general, PNG and JPG images are preferred, and our software also supports SVG files.
-Ensure that the SVG files are not overly detailed or complex for optimal performance; converting raster formats (PNG, JPG, BMP) to SVG through online converters can result in complicated image outlines requiring additional calculations.
+In general, PNG and JPG images are preferred, although our software also supports SVG files.
+If you use SVG images, ensure that they are not overly detailed or complex.
+Converting raster formats (PNG, JPG, BMP) to SVG through online converters can result in complicated image outlines requiring additional calculations.

-Reducing the number of elements in your design can also help increase the performance of your floor plan.
-For instance, avoid repeating identical elements, such as chairs for stages.
-You can replace them with a generalized icon.
+Reducing the number of elements in your design can help increase the performance of your floor plan.
+Multiple identical elements, such as chairs, can often be replaced with a generalized icon.

 Floor plan of theater with individual chair icons on left and generalized icons on right

-We also recommend drawing your floor plan as close to the top-left corner (0,0 coordinates) as possible.
-The further away the objects are from this, the larger numbers would be used for each element coordinates, adding up to 5% to the size of the floor plan.
+In addition, we recommend drawing your floor plan as close as possible to the top-left corner of your floor plan (0,0).
+The farther your elements are from that point, the larger the numbers become for each element coordinate.
+This can add up to 5% to the size of the floor plan.

 Zoomed out floor plan with design borders labeled and marked in with arrow pointing to it

-It's better to always check whether your uploaded image, PDF or CAD file of your map layout is scaled correctly.
-Verifying the size accuracy is crucial to ensure that each object fits perfectly within your layout.
+It is very important that any uploaded file you use for your map layout is scaled correctly.
+You will then be able to ensure that each object fits perfectly within your layout.

-You can use additional tools in the Designer tool to help you with this.
-At the bottom right corner of the Designer, you can choose the grid size: 0.1, 0.5, 1, 2, 5 or 10.
-A larger grid size will help you align bigger objects, while a smaller grid will help you align elements with better precision.
+You can use the grid to help you align objects and ensure your layout is accurate.
+The grid controls are at the bottom-right corner of the Designer.
+Make the grid visible, if it isn't already, and turn on the snap-to-grid option.
+Then, choose the grid size.
+A larger grid will help you align bigger objects, while a smaller grid will help you align elements with better precision.

 Grid selection in box with arrow pointing to it

-We control the exhibitor display in a booth to avoid any issues with the floor plan load.
-If your booth contains several exhibitors, to optimize the work of the whole floor plan, their display is set according to these rules by default:
+Too many exhibitors displayed in a booth can cause issues with the floor plan loading.
+In order to prevent this, we control the way exhibitors are displayed in a booth.
+If your booth contains several exhibitors, the order of display is set according to these rules by default:

 • Following the order in which they were assigned to this booth